F0lak/dm_open_ref/ref/operator/QMARK..md

 When
 reading `A?.B`, it\'s roughly equivalent to `A && A.B` except that `A`
 is only evalulated once, even if it\'s a complex expression like a proc call.
-Making an assignment to `A?.B` is the same+ A is evalulated only once, and if it\'s not null then an assignment is made to its B var.
+Making an assignment to `A?.B` is the same: A is evalulated only once, and if it\'s not null then an assignment is made to its B var.

-For a version of this operator that doesn\'t check at compile time if the property is available, use the ?+ operator instead.
+For a version of this operator that doesn\'t check at compile time if the property is available, use the ?: operator instead.

-If ?. is used after a proc call, a list lookup, or a complex expression where the type can\'t be known, it will act like ?+ instead.
+If ?. is used after a proc call, a list lookup, or a complex expression where the type can\'t be known, it will act like ?: instead.